radon-h2020/demo-datapipeline-validation-and-load-testing/README.md

 ## Prometheus Pushgateway

 The Prometheus Pushgateway exists to allow ephemeral and batch jobs to expose their metrics to Prometheus.
-Since these kinds of jobs may not exist long enough to be scrapped, they can instead push their metrics to a Pushgateway.
+Since, these kinds of jobs can not exist long enough to be scrapped, they can instead push their metrics to a Pushgateway.
 The Pushgateway then exposes these metrics to Prometheus.

 ## PrometheusReportingTask

-The PrometheusReportingTask is a reporting task in Nifi which is capable of sending monitoring statistics as prometheus metrics to a prometheus pushgateway.
+The PrometheusReportingTask is a reporting task in Nifi processors, which is capable of sending monitoring statistics as prometheus metrics to a prometheus pushgateway.
 Further, the Prometheus server scrapes the metrics from the pushgateway.
-The documentation is provided here.
-Based on the metrics retrieved from the PrometheusReportingTask, autoscaling in the nifi instance can be done.
+The documentation is provided [here](http://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-prometheus-nar/1.11.4/org.apache.nifi.reporting.prometheus.PrometheusReportingTask/index.html).

 ## Steps to Monitor Apache Nifi Instance using PrometheusReportingTask